 However, what the Course does talk about the most is the place deep inside of us, called the mind, where we chose to believe in a separation from God in the first place.
 It is helpful to note (and note well!) that when the Course uses the word “mind” it never (ever) is talking about our brains and our bodies.
 Even more importantly, note the words “we chose to believe in separation.”
 It didn’t really happen.
 We simply chose to believe in it.

 The mind is always the deeper internal “place” (not our brains and what our brains think), where we choose between one of two teachers.
-One the Course calls the ego or the voice for our belief in separation.
-The other is the Holy Spirit, God’s Voice for sanity that says separation is impossible.
+One the Course calls the ego (the wrong mind), the voice for our belief in separation.
+The other is the Holy Spirit (the right mind), God’s Voice for sanity that says separation is impossible.

 The overall Course story (myth, if you will) goes something like this: